AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 # iCn3D
-[iCn3d](https://www.ncbi.nlm.nih.gov/Structure/icn3d/), developed and supported by [NCBI](https://www.ncbi.nlm.nih.gov/)(The National Center for Biotechnology Information) is a web-based system that is used to visualize structures and their sequence data. iCn3D has many advanced features, such as getting interaction data for structures, that can be used to evaluate the the designs created by RFAntibody.
+[iCn3D](https://www.ncbi.nlm.nih.gov/Structure/icn3d/), developed and supported by [NCBI](https://www.ncbi.nlm.nih.gov/) (The National Center for Biotechnology Information), is a web-based system that is used to visualize structures and their sequence data. iCn3D has many advanced features, such as getting interaction data for structures, that can be used to evaluate the designs created by RFAntibody.
 It can be run as a web application from the NCBI server using data imported from a [collection](#collections) or on desktop computers with code obtained from the [iCn3D GitHub repository](https://github.com/ncbi/icn3d).

 ## Web version
 The web version is the "standard" way to run iCn3D.
-It hass all the features and can import files from NCBI servers as well as upload local files including collection files.
-Local iCn3D is needed for scripting application and processing data via node.js or python scripts as described below.
+It has all the features and can import files from NCBI servers as well as upload local files including collection files.
+Local iCn3D is needed for scripting applications and processing data via Node.js or Python scripts as described below.

 ## Collections
-Collections (developed by Digital World Biology) are a way to import and interact with annotated sets of molecular structures in iCn3D. iCn3D support three kinds of collections:
+Collections (developed by Digital World Biology) are a way to import and interact with annotated sets of molecular structures in iCn3D. iCn3D supports three kinds of collections:
-1. A list of PDB IDs in a json file
+1. A list of PDB IDs in a JSON file
-2. A zip compressed directory of gz compressed pdb file
+2. A zip-compressed directory of gz-compressed PDB files
-3. A zip compressed directory of pdb files listed in a json file
+3. A zip-compressed directory of PDB files listed in a JSON file

-Additionally, a single pdb, or pdb.gz file can be uploaded and added to a collection.
+Additionally, a single PDB or PDB.GZ file can be uploaded and added to a collection.

-Collection json files specify a "collectionTitle", "collectionDescription", and a list of "structures".
+Collection JSON files specify a `"collectionTitle"`, `"collectionDescription"`, and a list of `"structures"`.
 Each structure includes:
-- an id: header-name, or datbase id
+- an `id`: header name or database ID
-- a titile: text
+- a `title`: text
-- a description: text
+- a `description`: text
-- commands: comma separated list of iCn3D commands
+- `commands`: comma-separated list of iCn3D commands

 > [!NOTE]
 > **pdb files in a collection must have a HEADER line with a basename that matches the unambiguous portion of the filename**